hanabi/hanabi.github.io/README.md

 * If possible, you should allow for the possibility of a *Reverse Trash Push Prompt/Finesse*.
 Whether this is the correct thing to do or not is contextual on the pacing of the game and historical game state.
   * Allowing for a *Reverse Trash Push Finesse* also has the advantage of potentially causing *Hesitation Blind Plays*, which can be advantageous to the team.

+### Suboptimal Color Prompt & Suboptimal Color Finesse

+* When saving a critical card, players will generally choose either color or number in order to best satisfy *Good Touch Principle*.
+Or, in situations where either color or number will satisfy *Good Touch Principle*, they will choose the clue that touches the maximum amount of useful ancillary cards (in order to get a "2 for 1" or "3 for 1" instead of a "1 for 1").
+* When a player does NOT do this, it very strange.
+From *High Value Principle*, it implies it is a *Play Clue* instead of a *Save Clue*, so it is either a *Prompt* or a *Finesse* on the critical card being saved.

 ### Dupe Bluffs

 * This is where you perform a *Bluff* such that the card that is blind played is already touched in someone else's hand AND the player who has the other copy has full knowledge of the card.